Costs to consider

 If you plan to live off campus in shared accommodation, we suggest you allow $800-$2,000 for establishment costs, including your rental bond security deposit.

 Student visa living costs and evidence of funds

 To be granted an International student visa, you may need to show you have genuine access to enough money to cover your living expenses for the first year or two studying in Australia.
-The visa requirements will depend on your circumstances, so if you have any questions or concerns, contact the Department of Immigration and Border Protection.
+The visa requirements will depend on your circumstances, so if you have any questions or concerns, contact the Department of Home Affairs.

 Overseas Health Cover